tintin10q/SPL-compiler/report/report.md

 ```

 You still need to implement it for every phase separately.
 Even though in reality the actual types of `UnaryOpExpr p` are all the same.
-At least here the upgrade function helps a little but because you can just most things to the latest phase (in this case TypecheckedP), and only implement pretty for that.
+At least here the upgrade function helps a little but because you can just `upgrade` most things to the latest phase (in this case TypecheckedP), and only implement pretty for that.

 # Phases of the compiler